 Building the Backend with Langchain

-The second part of our code focuses on the core logic that processes user inputs and interacts with the large language model (LLM) through the Langchain library.
+The second part of our code focuses on the core logic that processes user inputs and interacts with the LLM through the Langchain library.

 from PyPDF2 import PdfReader